ZJZAC/awesome-deep-model-IP-protection/README.md

 ## <span id="Other-Attempts-with-Unrelated-Prediction">Other Attempts with Unrelated Prediction</span>
 ### Fidelity
-3. [Protecting the Intellectual Properties of Deep Neural Networks with an Additional Class and Steganographic Images](https://arxiv.org/pdf/2104.09203.pdf):  use a set of watermark key samples (from another distribution) to embed an additional class into the DNN; adopt the least significant bit (LSB) image steganography to embed users’ fingerprints for authentication and management of fingerprints, 引用里有code | [BibTex](): sun2021protecting | Sun et al, 2021.4
+1. [Protecting IP of Deep Neural Networks with Watermarking: A New Label Helps](https://link.springer.com/content/pdf/10.1007%2F978-3-030-47436-2_35.pdf):  adding a new label will not twist the original decision boundary but can help the model learn the features of key samples better;  investigate the relationship between model accuracy, perturbation strength, and key samples’ length.; reports more robust than zhang's method in pruning and | [BibTex]():  zhong2020protecting | Zhong et al; *Pacific-Asia Conference on Knowledge Discovery and Data Mining* 2020

-6. [Protecting IP of Deep Neural Networks with Watermarking: A New Label Helps](https://link.springer.com/content/pdf/10.1007%2F978-3-030-47436-2_35.pdf):  adding a new label will not twist the original decision boundary but can help the model learn the features of key samples better;  investigate the relationship between model accuracy, perturbation strength, and key samples’ length.; reports more robust than zhang's method in pruning and | [BibTex]():  zhong2020protecting | Zhong et a;, *Pacific-Asia Conference on Knowledge Discovery and Data Mining* 2020
+2. [Protecting the Intellectual Properties of Deep Neural Networks with an Additional Class and Steganographic Images](https://arxiv.org/pdf/2104.09203.pdf):  use a set of watermark key samples (from another distribution) to embed an additional class into the DNN; adopt the least significant bit (LSB) image steganography to embed users’ fingerprints for authentication and management of fingerprints, 引用里有code | [BibTex](): sun2021protecting | Sun et al, 2021.4

 ### Capacity
 1. [‘‘Identity Bracelets’’ for Deep Neural Networks](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9104681)：using MNIST (unrelated to original dataset) as trigger set; exploit the discarded capacity in the intermediate distribution of DL models’ output to embed the WM information; SN is a vector that contains n decimal units where n is the number of neurons in the output layer; 同样scale的trigger set, 分析了unrelated 和 related trigger 各自的 drawback; 提到dark knowledge？; extension of zhang; 给出了evasion attack 不作考虑的原因 | [BibTex](): xu2020identity  | [Initial Version: A novel method for identifying the deep neural network model with the Serial Number](https://arxiv.org/pdf/1911.08053.pdf) | Xu et al, *IEEE Access* 2020.8